Kaliv (Hasidic dynasty): Rabbi Yitzchak Isaac Taub

 Rabbi Taub (1751 - 7 Adar 2, March 21, 1821) was the rabbi of Kalov and the first Hassidic Rebbe in Hungary.
 He was discovered by Rabbi Leib Sarah's, a disciple of the Baal Shem Tov.
 Rabbi Leib first met Rabbi Isaac when he was a small shepherd boy.
 Rabbi Leib told his mother, a widow, that her son was destined to be a great Tzaddik.
 He took the small child to Nikolsburg to learn with Rabbi Shmelke of Nikolsburg.
 Rabbi Isaac grew to be a great rebbe and was known as "the Sweet Singer of Israel".
 He composed many popular Hasidic melodies.
 Often he adapted Hungarian folk songs, which were transformed by him to sacred songs.
 He taught that the tunes he heard were really from the Holy Temple in Jerusalem, and were lost among the nations over the years, and he found them and returned them to the Jewish people.
 He said that the proof that it was true was that the gentile who would teach him the song would forget it as soon as the rebbe learned it.
 He was famous for composing the traditional Hungarian Hasidic tune "Szól a kakas már".

 Today

 Today, the Kaliver dynasty has two branches, in Jerusalem and New York.
-The rebbe in Jerusalem is known as the Kaliver Rebbe, and the rebbe in New York as the Kalover Rebbe,.
+The rebbe in Jerusalem is known as the Kaliver Rebbe, (אדמו"ר מקאליב) and the rebbe in New York as the Kalover Rebbe, (אדמו"ר מקאלוב).